blindman67/JSApps/README.md

 # Copyright

-All content is copywrite Blindman67 2023.
+All content is Copyright Blindman67 2023.